Home Assistant integration¶

 server crashes or stops.
 Inbound command topics map to the same actions the

-dashboard uses (trigger/stop/volume/mute/announce).
+dashboard uses (trigger/stop/volume/mute/announce/chime).
 No spoken text is ever sent.